 BEGIN WRITING NOW

-The application will require information about you.
+The application will require you to write a few statements that allow us to get to know you.
 If you complete them now, you'll be ahead of the game.

 In 400 to 600 words, tell us about yourself.
 Be sure to include your academic and career goals.
 Feel free to share details about your life that will allow us to understand what is unique about you.
 We want to know why you should receive an award.
 We also want to know how you would use the scholarship funds, should you receive them.